-Effective Leadership:Summarize the Chestatee has a well-defined Vision/Mission ("Learn, Lead Family! and is a effective leadership trends and patterns place where students are supported to learn, empowered to lead and embraced observed by the team while completing this as family.") that is well-know to our students, staff and the community.
-The section of the report.
-What are the school has a culture of high expectations and continual improvement.
-We important trends and patterns that will acknowledge the diversity of our students and faculty and understand that support the identification of student, diversity is one of our greatest strengths.
-We have a long history of shared teacher, and leader needs? leadership.
+Chestatee has a well-defined Vision/Mission ("Learn, Lead Family! and is a place where students are supported to learn, empowered to lead and embraced as family.") that is well-known to our students, staff and the community.
+The school has a culture of high expectations and continual improvement.
+We acknowledge the diversity of our students and faculty and understand that diversity is one of our greatest strengths.
+We have a long history of shared leadership.
 Teachers have a significant voice in our school.
 Few major decisions are made without the direct input of our School Improvement Team.
 The school is well-managed with operations, logistics and communication being areas of strength.
 The administration has proven to be nimble, able to navigate several very difficult situations in recent years.

 As in the Coherent Instruction Section, although structures are in place for the best possible management of the school, improvement can found in their implementation.
 For example, our much-vaunted shared decision-making extends primarily to teachers.
 We understand that we ought to involve students, parents and community more deeply in decision-making and working towards this goal.
+We now have students attending our School Improvement Team meetings and a school council is in place.
 Likewise, we want to make all of our teachers feel as though they have access to the decision-making process.

 While summative analysis is an especial strength of our school, the use of formative assessments to inform instructional and management decisions is an area ripe for improvement.
 We also gather qualitative data from teacher, student and parent perception surveys.